Woman with cold relaxing on a gray sofa while drinking tea

 COVID-19

 What is it?
-Your respiratory tract (mouth, nose, throat and lungs) is infected.
+Your upper respiratory tract (nose, throat and upper airways) is infected.

 How did I get it?
-You got covid-19 (covid) from close person-to-person contact or through respiratory droplets released by an infected person speaking, coughing or sneezing.
+You got COVID-19 from close person-to-person contact, or through airborne droplets released by an infected person speaking, coughing or sneezing.

-Staying up to date on vaccinations, washing your hands, covering your mouth when you sneeze or cough and wearing a mask if you are sick help avoid getting ̶ or spreading ̶ covid, which can be dangerous to those with a weakened immune system.
+Staying up to date on vaccinations, washing your hands, covering your mouth when you sneeze or cough and wearing a mask if you are sick help avoid getting — or spreading — COVID, which can be dangerous, particularly to those with a weakened immune system.

 How I feel: It depends.
-While some people with covid have few or no symptoms, others have a sore throat, congestion or runny nose and fever or chills.
-You may lose your sense of smell or taste, experience shortness of breath or body aches.
+While some people with COVID have few or no symptoms, others have a sore throat, congestion and cough, or runny nose and fever or chills.
+You may lose your sense of smell or taste, and experience shortness of breath or body aches.
 Upset stomach, diarrhea or vomiting are also possible.

 What should I do?
-Isolate and notify your doctor.
+Isolate, and notify your doctor.
 You can treat most cases at home.
 Get plenty of rest, drink fluids and take over-the-counter fever reducers to address symptoms.
-In severe covid or in people at risk, your doctor may prescribe Paxlovid to reduce covid’s duration, severity and risk of complications.
+In severe COVID infection, or in people at risk, your doctor may prescribe Paxlovid to reduce the virus’ duration, severity and risk of complications.

 How long will it last?
-Acute covid can hang on for a week or two for mild or moderate cases, longer for severe infections.
-Post-covid symptoms, such as lingering cough, on and off fever, weakness, and changes to your senses of smell or taste, can persist for weeks or even months.
+Acute COVID can hang on for a week or two for mild or moderate cases, longer for severe infections.
+Post-COVID symptoms, such as lingering cough, on-and-off fever, fatigue, memory issues and changes to your senses of smell or taste, can persist for weeks or even months.

 How common is it?
-Covid is contagious and common.
-Covid outbreaks tend to occur in waves, often associated with new variants of the coronavirus and the fall and winter months when people gather indoors.
+COVID is contagious and common.
+COVID outbreaks tend to occur in waves, often associated with new variants of the coronavirus and sometimes the fall and winter months when people gather indoors.

 See a doctor if: You have difficulty breathing, persistent pain or pressure in the chest, new confusion, inability to wake up or stay awake, or bluish lips or face.